Advantages of Studying a Language Abroad

 One thing I found especially rewarding was being able to start using a decent version of the language I so wanted to speak.
-Learning Spanish in Barcelona allowed me to start speaking Spanish more like the “well-traveled international man of mystery” I envision myself as and less like the “robot child that learnt some phrases at Mrs. Wilson’s 3rd grade after school Spanish class”.
+Learning Spanish in Barcelona allowed me to start speaking Spanish more like the “well-traveled international man of mystery” I envision myself as and less like the “robot child that learned some phrases at Mrs. Wilson’s 3rd grade after school Spanish class”.

 Learning from locals in real settings guarantees that you’re in touch with the natural twists of language that no textbook can teach you.
-The fact that you are actually living the situations in which said language is used helps the lessons you take set in – you’re using what you learn in class right off the bat.
+The fact that you are actually living the situations in which said a language is used helps the lessons you take to set in – you’re using what you learn in class right off the bat.
 Nothing beats that.

 More than a course: an experience

 Although it’s the little things that really give satisfaction (knowing how to order a beer without sounding like a proper tourist, for example); Truth is that being able to feature Spanish in my CV has drawn quite a bit of attention when looking out for opportunities.
-After answering a couple instances of the typical recruiter question of “How come you speak Spanish?” with a story of the time I decided to pack my bags and go for it has made me realize that what I got in the end was much more than means to learn a language.
+After answering a couple instances of the typical recruiter question of “How come you speak Spanish?” with a story of the time I decided to pack my bags and go for it has made me realize that what I got, in the end, was much more than means to learn a language.